Near-limit quantum control beyond analytic tractability in many-body spin systems: Decoherence Budget and Calibrated Simulator

+We consider a set of analytically constructed baseline sequences, including XY8/XY16, DROID, and continuous spin locking, to characterize dominant decoherence mechanisms and to calibrate a numerical simulator.
+XY8/XY16 sequences primarily suppress disorder-induced dephasing, while DROID further mitigates contributions from dipolar spin-spin interactions and exhibits strong robustness to pulse imperfections.
+In continuous spin-locking experiments, spins are initialized along an axis in the $XY$ plane and driven continuously by a resonant microwave field.
+Under the secular approximation~\cite{Wang2023PhdThesis}, perturbations that do not commute with the driving field—including disorder, dipolar interactions, and environmental noise—are strongly suppressed, defining a practical coherence limit.
+Detailed descriptions are provided in the Supplementary Information: Experimental Details.

-XY8/XY16 sequences suppress disorder-induced decoherence, while DROID additionally mitigates contributions from spin-spin interactions.
-Furthermore, these sequences exhibit high robustness to pulse errors.
-Consequently, we obtain the decoherence budget shown in Fig.~\ref{fig2}a, which is a highly coarse-grained approach due to the following facts: (1) these sequences are assumed to perfectly cancel pulse errors; (2) higher-order effects of disorder and interactions are ignored; (3) cross-terms between disorder, interactions, and pulse errors are omitted; (4) additional environment-induced decoherence sources are not captured by the theoretical model; and (5) the decay rates from different contributions are assumed to be additive and independent, with each contribution modeled as a single exponential decay.
+Using experimental decay rates obtained from these baseline sequences, we construct a coarse-grained decoherence budget (Fig.~\ref{fig2}a).
+This budget relies on several simplifying assumptions: (i) pulse errors are assumed to be perfectly cancelled by the analytic sequences; (ii) higher-order contributions from disorder and interactions are neglected; (iii) cross-terms between disorder, interactions, and pulse errors are ignored; (iv) additional environment-induced decoherence channels are not captured; and (v) individual decoherence contributions are assumed to be independent and additive, each modeled by a single exponential decay.
+The resulting budget therefore provides only an approximate partitioning of decoherence mechanisms, sufficient for calibration but not for predictive accuracy, particularly when near the performance frontier.

-To parameterize the experiment-calibrated simulator (Fig.~\ref{fig2}c), we assume certain statistical distributions for disorder potentials and spatial NV positions that determine interaction strengths.
-By tuning these parameters to achieve the best match between experimental and simulated results for Ramsey and XY8/16 sequences, we obtain a reasonable parameterization.
-With these parameters roughly held fixed, we adjust the pulse error strength, modeled as a zero-mean Gaussian random variable, such that the simulated decay under continuous Rabi driving matches the experimental curve.
-Other parameters are directly specified in the experiment and fixed during calibration, such as the Rabi frequency and the free evolution time between consecutive pulses or no-pulse operation.
-Further details on the calibration procedure and baseline sequences are provided in the Supplementary Information.
+To parameterize the experiment-calibrated simulator (Fig.~\ref{fig2}c), we assume certain statistical distributions for the disorder potential and spatial NV positions that determine interaction strengths.
+These parameters are first tuned to reproduce the experimentally observed decay curves for Ramsey and XY8/XY16 sequences.
+With these parameters fixed, the strength of pulse imperfections, modeled as a zero-mean Gaussian random variable, is adjusted to match the experimentally measured decay under continuous spin locking.
+All remaining parameters, including the Rabi frequency and the interpulse free-evolution time, are directly specified by the experimental conditions and held fixed during calibration.
+Additional details of the calibration procedure and baseline sequences are provided in the Supplementary Information: Experimental Details.